cth2015/cth-documentation-middleman/source/content/story-blocks/item-04-block-01.html.md

 date: 22-12-2015
 item: 4
 ---
-There are many tools out there that facilitate curation – such as Twitter or Evernote.
-And there are many tools that facilitate education – such as MOOCs.
+There are many tools that exist to facilitate curation, such as Twitter or Evernote.
+And there are many tools that facilitate education, such as MOOCs.
 Coding the Humanities builds a tool that facilitates education through curation.

 ## Different Tools for Different Means

-Students use all kinds of different tools to store resources.
-Teachers use all kinds of different tools to share resources.
+Students use all kinds of tools to store resources.
+Teachers use all kinds of tools to share resources.
 Only a few of these tools are designed to facilitate learning.
 In the autumn of 2015, we interviewed nine Coding the Humanities students about the way they study and we could describe the following:

 - Learning is telling a story
 - You learn best with a clear and personal goal in mind